trilitech/tezos-developer-docs/src/pages/tutorials/deploy-your-first-smart-contract/jsligo/index.md

 - If you are more familiar with Python, try [Deploy a smart contract with SmartPy](/tutorials/deploy-your-first-smart-contract/smartpy).
 - If you are more familiar with OCaml, try [Deploy a smart contract with CameLIGO](/tutorials/deploy-your-first-smart-contract/ligo).
+- To learn the Archetype language, try [Deploy a smart contract with Archetype](/tutorials/deploy-your-first-smart-contract/archetype).

 In this tutorial, you will learn how to: